DSR-RHIT/me447-visualizing-data/cm/cm302-report-portfolio-studio.md

 If you need to typeset math expressions in your portfolio, R Markdown is ready\!

-Markdown uses LaTeX math syntax, for example, this markup
+Markdown uses LaTeX math syntax, for example, this markup in the Rmd script

     $$
     x^2 + y^2 = r^2